ChiperSoft/chipersoft.com/posts/2015-05-01-ideal-team.md

 - **Github w/ Pull Requests**
   Git-flow style workflow.
 Every PR gets reviewed by at least two other teammates before acceptance.
 PRs should be connected to the CI process for automated testing.

+- **Slack for team communication, Screenhero for pairing, Talky.io for video**
+  Slack is a no brainer, even in fully local teams Slack is critical to workflows.
+Screenhero was bought by Slack a few years ago and works _wonderfully_ for pair programming and even just voice calls.
+Talky.io has worked excellently for video conversations every time I've used it, and it supports screen sharing if needed.

+  You may be asking why I would not suggest Google Hangouts.
+I've been using hangouts for years, and I'd like to say it's an old reliable, but it isn't.
+Hangouts constantly has problems where it just inexplicably fails to work.
+The codecs that it uses for video and audio are awful, and if you're running on wifi it frequently fails entirely.
+Plus it is a massive CPU and memory hog.

 ---

 *I'll probably edit this post a few times as I think of new things*